Inside: One tip to help you build intentional habits

 I love this idea of being intentional.
-But, I’m also very practical, so I’m always thinking about how can I make ideas work and what this look likes in real life.
+But, I’m also very practical, so I’m always thinking about how can I make ideas work and what this looks like in real life.

 What are Habits?

 Habits are things you do every day without thinking.
 For example, if you want to develop a habit of eating cheese at 10 am in the morning every day, then you have to develop an intentional plan.

 First, you would need to make sure you have enough cheese.
 Then you may even place the cheese in the fridge within easy sight and reach.
 You might even set an alarm to remind yourself to eat that cheese at precisely 10 am.

 This is a silly example, of course, but I think you can see my point.